nxtruong/Website-NXTLAB-Netlify/content/authors/truong-nghiem/_index.md

 # Interests to show in About widget
 interests:
   - Control systems
-- Machine learning and control
+  - AI/Machine learning and control
   - Cyber-physical systems
+  - Smart & autonomous systems # , including smart buildings, smart grids, robots
-- Smart energy systems
+  - Smart energy systems, robotics
   - Security for cyber-physical systems

 # Education to show in About widget
 education: